cyrus-/relit/README.md

 opam install ppxlib jbuilder menhir ocamlbuild extlib base64
 ```

-Next, you need our fork of the Reason parser:
+Next, you need to install our fork of the Reason parser:

 ```
 opam remove reason